hylu-dev/next-game/README.md

 #### Star Pulses

-As the game progresses, the star will weak and occasionally pulse having a few effects
+As the game progresses, the star will weaken and occasionally pulse having a few effects

 - Players will take a bit of damage but also have their fuel replenished
 - The star will shrink and pull players and asteroids closer